-Crack cocaine, commonly called rock or freebase cocaine, is a freebase form of cocaine.
+Here is some information on crack cocaine.
+It is commonly called “rock” or “freebase cocaine,” a freebase form of cocaine.
 Freebasing is the process of removing the base in cocaine to make it pure and more potent.
 In this form, it is easily inhalable or smokable.
 Freebase cocaine looks like crystal rocks.
-The terms “freebasing” and “smoking crack” are used and mean the same thing.
-It has its name because it snaps and cracks when heated and smoked.
+People use terms like “freebasing” and “smoking crack,” which mean the same thing.
+Its name comes from the snaps and the cracks it produces when heated and smoked

 About Crack Cocaine

 Crack is already sold in its process state.
 However, one can buy cocaine and freebase it.
 Freebase is 75% to 100% pure, far stronger, and more potent than regular cocaine.
 It is more addictive than the regular form of cocaine.

 When someone smokes it, they feel an intense and immediate sensation—within 10 to 15 minutes compared to snorting cocaine which takes an hour.
 The initial hit from the drug is a warm rush through the body, often compared to an orgasm.
 After the initial effects, freebasing feels somewhat like snorted coke.
 Because of its addictive nature, a user can become addicted after the first few times.
 Also, what people buy on the street may not be what it claims to be like many other drugs.

 Most people consume it by smoking it through a glass hand pipe, water pipe or hash pipe.
 Placing the substance on a fine mesh in the pipe, heating it, then inhaling its vapours.
 Smoking the drug brings an immediate and strong short-lived rush.
 Snorting does not provide as much of a “rush.”

 Freebase cocaine looks like crystals.
 It ranges in colour from clear-white or opaque white to off-white or reddish-yellow.
 They vary in size and shape.
 Other colours are also possible depending on added fillers.